alpha3166/blog/docs/_posts/2024-10-26-GitでShift_JISファイルの文字コードを遡及して修正する.md

 $ git switch master
 Already on 'master'
 $ git branch old-master
-$ GIT_SEQUENCE_EDITOR="sed -i s/^pick/edit/" git rebase -i --root -Xtheirs -Xrenormalize Stopped at fc911da...
+$ GIT_SEQUENCE_EDITOR="sed -i s/^pick/edit/" git rebase -i --root -Xrenormalize
+Stopped at f43f68a...
 1. cp932.batとutf8.bashを追加: あ
 You can amend the commit now, with

   git commit --amend

 Once you are satisfied with your changes, run